Mirijamz/MiGIS/README.md

 ## Short version
 This toolbox was developed for the digital spatial analysis and composition classification of soil and sediment thin sections in QGIS 3.
-The plugin is divided in three main parts to pre-process (MiGIS 1), train (MiGIS 2.1) and classify (MiGIS 3).
-In addition, training data set validity can be assessed in MiGIS 2.2.
+The plugin is divided in three main parts to pre-process in [MiGIS 1](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_1_preprocess.py), train [MiGIS 2.1](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_2-1_train_algorithm.py) and classify [MiGIS 3](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_3_classification.py).
+In addition, training data set validity can be assessed in [MiGIS 2.2](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_2-2_ROI_eval.py).
 Detailed processing are described below and summarised in the following.

 ### Integrate MiGIS into QGIS
 MiGIS Toolbox is based on the QGIS Graphical Modeler (see [QGIS documentation](https://docs.qgis.org/3.22/en/docs/index.html)) and can therefore be easily integrated into QGIS as a [Python processing script](https://docs.qgis.org/3.22/en/docs/user_manual/processing/toolbox.html).
 Besides native QGIS and GDAL geoprocessing algorithms, MiGIS also applies parts of the [Dzetsaka classification plugin for QGIS](https://github.com/nkarasiak/dzetsaka) (see Karasiak 2016).
 The Dzetsaka plugin must separately be added via the [QGIS extension manager]( https://docs.qgis.org/3.22/en/docs/training_manual/qgis_plugins/fetching_plugins.html).
-The Random Forest classifier, integrated via Dzetsaka, runs with the Python scipy library, thus scikit-learn (see Pedregosa et al. 2011) must therefore be installed via the OSGeo shell (see [Dzetsaka classification plugin manual] (https://github.com/nkarasiak/dzetsaka/blob/master/readme.md).
+The Random Forest classifier, integrated via Dzetsaka, runs with the Python scipy library, thus scikit-learn (see Pedregosa et al. 2011) must therefore be installed via the OSGeo shell (see [Dzetsaka classification plugin manual](https://github.com/nkarasiak/dzetsaka/blob/master/readme.md).

 ### Imagery aquisition
 Up to three high-resolution RGB images of a thin section, for example a transmitted light (TL), cross-polarised (XPL) and reflected light (RL) image are required.
 The described workflow is adapted to soil and sediment micromorphology, a section size of 6x8 cm and flatbed scan acquired imagery with a resolution of 1200 dpi, but can be adapted to other application areas and section types and sizes.

 ### Geoeferencing
-Before importing the imagery into QGIS, spatial reference points have to be created using image processing software (see Inkscape template file: MiGIS_TS_ref_temp.svg).
-These reference points are used for straightforward georeferentiation, using QGIS Georeferencer and a metric CRS (coordinate reference system), for example UTM.
+Before importing the imagery into QGIS, spatial reference points have to be created using image processing software (see Inkscape template file: [MiGIS_TS_ref_temp.svg](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_TS_ref_temp.svg)).
+These reference points match the dimensions provided by [MiGIS_georef.points](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_georef.points) and are used for straightforward georeferentiation, using QGIS Georeferencer and a metric CRS (coordinate reference system), for example UTM.

 ### Classification training
 For the semi-supervised classification approach, user defined ROIs (Regions of Interest) should cover the variety of the thin section’s composition: pore space, groundmass, coarse fraction (e.g. quartz), organic remains (e.g. charcoal), pedofeatures such as clay coatings, iron oxide nodules and precipitates (e.g. micrite).
 Create a new polygon shapefile and add numeric class (integer) and a class description/label (string) field to the ROIs.

+### Classification and quantification
+After creating the classification model in MiGIS 2.1 and based on the cropped multi-band raster of MiGIS 1, it can be classified in MiGIS 3.
+For the accuracy assessment, the creation of a confusion matrix, another training dataset with independent reference ROIs must be available.
+Based on the classification map created by MiGIS 3, class area statistics (in m²) are also generated.